alfolini/Open-FTPs/README.md

 Then just copy and paste the below into the Command Prompt changing that parameter inputs to meet your needs:

-Start-ImplicitSSLFileUpload -SeverIPAddress "1.2.3.4" -ControlPortNumber 990 -LocalFilePath "C:\ExampleFile.txt" -RemoteDirectory /FTPServerArchive/InboundFileDirectory" -UserName "ExampleUserName" -Password "ExamplePassword"
+Start-ImplicitSSLFileUpload -ServerIPAddress "1.2.3.4" -ControlPortNumber 990 -LocalFilePath "C:\ExampleFile.txt" -RemoteDirectory /FTPServerArchive/InboundFileDirectory" -UserName "ExampleUserName" -Password "ExamplePassword"

 Or if using a Self Signed Cert the below:

-Start-ImplicitSSLFileUpload -SeverIPAddress "1.2.3.4" -ControlPortNumber 990 -LocalFilePath "C:\ExampleFile.txt" -RemoteDirectory /FTPServerArchive/InboundFileDirectory" -UserName "ExampleUserName" -Password "ExamplePassword" -SelfSigned
+Start-ImplicitSSLFileUpload -ServerIPAddress "1.2.3.4" -ControlPortNumber 990 -LocalFilePath "C:\ExampleFile.txt" -RemoteDirectory /FTPServerArchive/InboundFileDirectory" -UserName "ExampleUserName" -Password "ExamplePassword" -SelfSigned

 Hope this was helpful, please consider contributing.